petershin/liferay-learn/docs/liferay-cloud/latest/en/infrastructure-and-operations/networking/connecting-a-vpn-server-to-liferay-cloud.md

     ![Add one or more port forwarding routes before creating the VPN connection.](./connecting-a-vpn-server-to-liferay-cloud/images/04.png)

-    ```{tip}
+    !!! tip
         Add more port forwarding routes by clicking the + icon on the right side.
 Remove added routes by clicking the Trash icon beside the existing route.
-    ```

 1. Click *Create VPN*.

 The VPN configuration has been created.
-However, the VPN is not connected until you manually connect it from the VPN details page.
+However, the VPN is not connected until you connect it manually from the VPN details page.

 ## Managing Your VPN Configuration